emmyzzang/BeerFinder/README.md

 ![](misc_extras/bf2.png)

-As the dashboard demonstrates, Beer Explorer allows user to search for beer in both a catalogue and a randomized wheel.
-User can also create reviews on beer, as well as reference, revise, and delete previous beer ratings.
+As the dashboard demonstrates, Beer Explorer allows user to search for beer in both a catalogue and a wheel randomizer.
+User can also create reviews on beer, as well as read, update, and delete previous beer ratings.

 ![](misc_extras/bf3.png)

-The following features are included.

 I.  CATALOGUE